hasan-butte/ppm-image-processor/README.md

 A PPM (P3) image reader/writer/filter tool implemented in two paradigms:
 C++ using an object-oriented approach, and Python using a procedural approach.
 Built to compare how each paradigm handles the same problem.
-Originally developed as a project for a university Programming Languages course.

 ## Features